When this matters

 The newsletter got classified as invoice

-Rarer (the precision tuning prevents most of these) but can happen with marketing emails that include a PDF attachment (e.g. "Read our latest whitepaper.pdf").
-The classifier saw a PDF + an invoice-shaped subject and over-fired.
+Rarer (the precision tuning prevents most of these) but can happen with marketing emails that carry a PDF attachment (e.g. "Read our latest whitepaper.pdf").
+The classifier saw a PDF and treated it as a receipt candidate.

-A subtle point worth knowing: quota is consumed when the document is created (after successful classification + extraction), not when the email arrives.
+Quota is consumed when a document is created (after classification + extraction), not when the email arrives.
 This means:

-- Failed extractions (file too large, virus scan failed) consume no quota (correct — there's no document).
+- Failed extractions where no document was created (file too large, unsupported format, virus scan) consume no quota.

 See understanding your document counter for the full quota accounting.